 Bridget Moix is the fifth General Secretary of the Friends Committee on National Legislation (FCNL).
 She also leads two other Quaker organizations, affiliated with FCNL: Friends Place on Capitol Hill and FCNL Education Fund.
+She is a passionate Quaker peace advocate, activist, and mother.

-While serving primarily as an ambassador for FCNL and its vision, Bridget also ensures that all aspects of the organization are sustained and nourished.
-She supports a staff of 63 and a full legislative agenda based on the regular discernment of more than 200 Quaker meetings and churches around the country.
+While serving as an ambassador for FCNL and its vision, Bridget also ensures that all aspects of the organization are sustained and nourished.
+She supports a staff of 68 and a full legislative agenda based on the regular discernment of more than 200 Quaker meetings and churches around the country.

 Bridget joined FCNL in January 2022.
 She brings with her 25 years of work on international peace and conflict issues, with a focus on US foreign policy.
 Prior to joining FCNL, she served as US Executive Director of Peace Direct (2015-2021).